Asia-Pacific Scout Region (World Organization of the Scout Movement)

 Widely separated by uneven resources, cultures, ethnic groups and technological resources, Scouting in the Asia-Pacific Region generally enjoys the respect of the public and by governments, a wide array of volunteers encompassing public and private sectors, and is powered by a small but committed group of professionals in the Scouting service.

-The current Regional Chairman is Dale Corvera, serving the terms 2002–2028 while the current Regional Director is Jose Rizal Pangilinan.
+The current Regional Chairman is Dale Corvera, serving the terms 2022–2025 while the current Regional Director is Jose Rizal Pangilinan.
 Both are from the Philippines.
+Hon.
 Corvera was elected by fellow Committee members to serve as chair following elections for the APR Regional Scout Committee held 16 Feb 2022.
-He replaced the outgoing Regional Director His Excellency, Ambassador Ahmad Rusdi of Indonesia.
-(On 11 May 2022, the Philippines Caraga Region Commission of Election proclaimed Dale Corvera, who ran as representatives in the second legislative districts of Agusan del Norte, winner).
-His tenure ends in 2024 and the Asia-Pacific Region Scout Committee will re-elect a new chair.
+He replaced the outgoing Regional Chairman H. E. Ambassador Ahmad Rusdi of Indonesia.
+His tenure ends in 2025 and the Asia-Pacific Region Scout Committee will re-elect a new chair.

 This region is the counterpart of the Asia Pacific Region of the World Association of Girl Guides and Girl Scouts (WAGGGS).

 Members

-Associate Members of the Asia-Pacific Scout Region include The Scout Association of Macau and the Conseil du Scoutisme polynésien.